Chaoses-Ib/ObsidianShell/README.md

 Languages: [English](README.md), [简体中文](README.zh-Hans.md)

 ## Features
-- Open .md files in Obsidian through command line
+- Open Markdown files in Obsidian through command line
-- Associate .md files with Obsidian
+- Associate Markdown files with Obsidian
     This enables you to integrate Obsidian into your workflow.
 For example, you can use your favorite launcher to open your notes.

     For Chinese users: